-&lt;sup>IV Definitions are important terms to be used in the CA in order to avoid misunderstandings in respect of the interpretation of provisions and commitments established therein.
+^{II} Definitions are important terms to be used in the CA in order to avoid misunderstandings in respect of the interpretation of provisions and commitments established therein.

-Foreground means the tangible and intangible results which are generated under the project, including pieces of information, materials and knowledge and whether or not they can be protected.
-It includes intellectual property rights (e.g. copyrights, industrial designs, patents, plant variety rights), similar forms of protection (e.g. rights for databases) and know how or trade secrets (e.g. confidential information).
-Grant Agreement means the contract between a Party and its National Funding Administration.
-Proposal means the Proposal for this project submitted to the call for proposals of the AAL Joint Programme, dated the <date> and being an integral part of this Consortium Agreement.</date> Use means the direct or indirect utilisation of Foreground in further research activities other than those covered by the Project, or for developing, creating and marketing a product or process, or for creating and providing a service.
-Software means a set of instructions capable, when incorporated in a machine- readable medium, of causing a machine having information-processing capabilities to indicate, perform or achieve a particular function, task or result.
+Fair and reasonable conditions means appropriate conditions, including possible financial terms or royalty-free conditions, taking into account the specific circumstances of the request for access, for example the actual or potential value of the Results or Background to which access is requested and/or the scope, duration or other characteristics of the exploitation envisaged.
+Grant means the contract between a Party and its National Agreement Administration.
+Proposal means the Proposal for this project submitted to the call for proposals of the AAL Joint Programme, dated the <date> and being an integral part of this Consortium Agreement.</date> Results means any tangible or intangible output of the project, such as data, knowledge or information, that is generated in the project, whatever its form or nature, whether or not it can be protected, as well as any rights attached to it, including intellectual property rights.
+Software means a set of instructions capable, when incorporated in a machine-readable medium, of causing a machine having information-processing capabilities to indicate, perform or achieve a particular function, task or result.